rickb777/path/README.md

 This enhances the standard path API with some extra functions.
 This API is intended to be a drop-in replacement;
 it merely calls through to the standard API where there is duplication.

+There is also a type Path, which is a kind of string.
+Path provides a similar set of methods to the helper functions.

 Please see the [GoDoc](https://godoc.org/github.com/rickb777/path) for more.

 ## Installation